trisulnsm/dinodoc/trisuldocs/docs/ug/cg/stabber.md

 Use Real Time Stabber: Traffic Chart to continuously monitor traffic (bandwidth) used by a particular key item with a 5-second delay.

 Click and drag to zoom a particular time interval with mouse.
-Use the [Module icons](/docs/ug/ui/elements#module-icons) and [Legend table](/docs/ug/ui/elements#legend-table) for further inspection.
+Use the [Chart Interaction Controls](/docs/ug/ui/charts#chart-interaction-controls) and [Legend table](/docs/ug/ui/charts#legend-table) for further inspection.

 ![](images/rtstabbers3.png)